Journal of Agronomy Research

 Regression analysis of the data was carried out to present the relation between the mean accumulated R&M cost as percent of purchase price and the mean accumulated hours of use of the two tractor types, on the models of linear, polynomial, logarithmic, power and exponential with correlation coefficient (Table 2).
 The value of correlation coefficient among the presented models was related to polynomial model with R2 = 0.86 and the highest value of correlation was for power model with R2 = 0.93 which is very close to the previous studies.
 In the most published studies in this field, power models were found easy in calculations and gave better cost predictions than the other models.
 Therefore, the small difference between the correlation coefficients of polynomial and power models and using of power model by other researchers, in the present study, power model was suggested as suitable form for repair and maintenance cost estimation.
 The power relations of accumulated R and M costs with accumulated hours of use and tractor age in years of study for the two tractor type and the average of the two types are given in Table 3 and Table 4, The average correlation coefficient was very high (R2 = 0.93) indicating that the tractor age and accumulated hours of use could adequately explain variations in R&M costs.

-Table 3.
 Regression analysis of the relation between the mean accumulated R&M cost as percent of purchase price and mean accumulated hours of use

 Model Equation R square